Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 • Amavata (Rheumatoid Arthritis): Autoimmune response caused by ama (metabolic toxins) attacking the synovial lining.

-• Sandhivata (Osteoarthritis): A degenerative Vata disorder induced by loss of synovial mucus (fluid) and cartilage wear.
+• Sandhivata (Osteoarthritis): A degenerative Vata disorder induced by loss of synovial mucus (fluid) and cartilage wear, commonly addressed through osteoarthritis Ayurvedic treatment in Kerala.

 • Vatarakta (Gouty Arthritis): Toxins of Vata and Rakta (blood) accumulate in small joints, causing sharp, red-hot pain.